 HOME funds are used primarily to help finance housing construction projects.
-The County's funding priorities for projects seeking FY 2002/03 HOME funds are based on the funding priorities identified in the Urban County Consolidated Plan, which incorporates the HOME program goals described above.
+The County's funding priorities for projects seeking FY 2004 HOME funds are based on the funding priorities identified in the Urban County Consolidated Plan, which incorporates the HOME program goals described above.

 Each participating jurisdiction in the HOME program is required to reserve at least 15% of its funds for housing to be developed, sponsored, or owned by Community Housing Development Organizations (CHDOs).
 A CHDO is a private, non-profit organization whose purpose is the provision of decent, affordable housing, which has demonstrated its capacity for carrying out HOME eligible activities.
 CHDOs must have a history of serving the community within which the housing projects to be assisted with HOME funds are to be located.
 All projects assisted with HOME funds are also required to provide 25% non-federal matching funds.
+This year, all of the HOME projects are being developed by CHDO's which exceeds the minimum requirements for CHDO's.